-If you're trying to decide where to visit between Gainesville or Norfolk, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Gainesville or Norfolk, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Home to the University of Florida as well as Santa Fe College, the town of Gainesville has all of the shopping, entertainment, and restaurants that you could want in a college town - plus easy access to a number of outdoor adventures from canoeing, diving, and kayaking to birding, fishing, hiking, and biking.
 Some of the top features include the Butterfly Rainforest, the Florida Museum of Natural History, the Kanapaha Botanical Gardens, and Devil's Millhopper Geological State Park.

 The city of Norfolk in the U.S. state of Virginia is a port city holding a large Navy and shipping presence in its harbor.
 With a long history as a strategic military point, Norfolk is home to the largest Navy base in the world, Naval Station Norfolk.
 Other attractions include opportunities for dining, shopping, and entertainment as well as many parks and memorials.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Gainesville is $172, while the average daily cost in Norfolk is $133.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Gainesville and Norfolk in more detail.